oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 openssl rand -hex 64 -out /opt/.secrets/pwd.key
 ```

-Edit the /opt/.secrets/common_os_pwdfile and seed the password for grid/oracle and database.
+Edit the `/opt/.secrets/common_os_pwdfile` and seed the password for grid/oracle and database.
 It will be a common password for grid/oracle and database user.
 Execute following command:

 ```
 openssl enc -aes-256-cbc -salt -in /opt/.secrets/common_os_pwdfile -out /opt/.secrets/common_os_pwdfile.enc -pass file:/opt/.secrets/pwd.key
 rm -f /opt/.secrets/common_os_pwdfile
 ```

+### Notes

-**Note:** If you want to specify different password for all the accounts, create 3 different files and encrypt them under /opt/.secrets and pass the file name to the container using env variable.
-File name can be based on your enviornment policies.
+* If you want to specify different password for all the accounts, create 3 different files and encrypt them under /opt/.secrets and pass the file name to the container using env variable.
+Env variables can be ORACLE_PWD_FILE for oracle user, GRID_PWD_FILE for grid user and DB_PWD_FILE for database password.
+* if you want common password oracle, grid and db user, you can assign password file name to COMMON_OS_PWD_FILE env variable.

 Reset the password on existing RAC node for SSH setup between existing node in the cluster and new node.
 Password must be same on all the nodes for grid and oracle user.
 Execute following command on an exiting node of the cluster.

 ```
-docker exec racnode1 /opt/scripts/startup/resetOSPassword.sh
+docker exec -i -t -u root racnode1 /bin/bash sh  /opt/scripts/startup/resetOSPassword.sh --help sh /opt/scripts/startup/resetOSPassword.sh --op_type reset_grid_oracle --pwd_file common_os_pwdfile.enc --secret_volume /run/secrets --pwd_key_file pwd.key
 ```
 **Note:** If you do not have common secret volume among RAC containers, populate the password file with the same password what you have used on new node, ecrypt the file and execute resetOSPassword.sh on the exiting node of the cluster.